BigDataForSanDiego/2019-Team-101/proposal_submission_form.md

 #### Your team’s hackathon idea in TWO sentences:
 ##### `Consultation from big data for improve mobility, health, and finance for the elderly.`
-##### `We hope that this will improve their independence from their families and foster homes and alert the adults before bad stuff happens.`
+##### `We hope that this will improve their independence from their families and foster homes and alert people before bad stuff happens.`

 #### Dataset(s) your team might use for the project (Provide name and URL):
 - ##### `YOUR DATASETS HERE`